sam0jones0/SugarSentry/README.md

 # SugarSentry

-> ❗ **Project Status: In Progress**
->
-> This project is currently under active development and is not yet ready for production use.

 ESP32-based ambient blood glucose visualisation device with e-ink display.
 Inspired by gagebenne/pydexcom and lmarzen/esp32-weather-epd.

+> ❗ **Project Status: Development in Progress**
+>
+> *   ✅ Core Dexcom API communication (authentication, fetching readings).
+> *   ❌ E-ink display integration.
+> *   ❌ Sensor (Temp/Humidity/Proximity) integration.
+> *   ❌ Graphing functionality.
+> *   ❌ LED feedback logic.
+> *   ❌ Power optimization implementation.

 ## Description

-SugarSentry is a stylish, bedside/desktop device that displays blood sugar levels from the Dexcom API, shows historical data in a graph, and also monitors room temperature and humidity.
+SugarSentry aims to be a stylish, bedside/desktop device that displays blood sugar levels from the Dexcom API, shows historical data in a graph, and also monitors room temperature and humidity.
 The device uses an e-ink display for low power consumption and extended battery life.
 For nighttime use, it features a proximity-activated RGB LED that dimly indicates the current blood sugar level.

 ## Key Features

+*(Note: Most features are planned and not yet implemented; see Project Status above for details)*

 - 🔄 Displays real-time blood glucose levels from Dexcom API
 - 🔄 Shows historical glucose data in graph form